 The Apex Pro also features a novel OLED in the upper right hand corner of the board, which lets you alter the actuation (though only across the entire board uniformly; the per-key settings require the SteelSeries Engine software), handle media controls, or even display a tiny animated gif.
 While it's more gimmick than necessity, it's does let you alter some key settings without having to dig deep into a separate software suite.
 And the low profile of the chassis with the heightened key caps contributes to a very attractive aesthetic, with little to no wasted space around the edges of the board.

-Jargon buster - a breakdown of some common keyboard terminology
+Jargon buster - keyboard terminology

 The height to which a key needs to be pressed before it actuates and sends an input signal to a device.

 A switch that delivers an audible click everytime it's pressed, generally right around the point of actuation.

 A technique to ensure that only one input registers every time a key is pressed.